 Start with 5 to 10 minutes twice a day.
 If ten minutes seems overwhelming, begin with five.
 Don’t force yourself to meditate longer if you don’t feel ready.
 After a week, begin to add a minute to your practice each week until you build up to 30 minutes, or more, at a time.

 This is again preparation for easy meditation.
 Deep breathing in and out as well as doing some Nadi Shodhan pranayama before meditating is always a good idea.
 This helps to steady the rhythm of the breath and leads the mind into a peaceful meditative state.

 The breath is a gateway beyond the mind.
 Our mind is addicted to analyzing the past or projecting into the future.
 Observe the rising and the falling of your breath.
 Be in awe of your breath.
 Spend at least five minutes a day just focusing on the breath.

 Focus on your heartbeat.
 This magical organ that pumps blood throughout your body and keeps you alive.
 And be deeply grateful for this miracle, and for every breath you take.

 If your mind is jumping, gently try to return your focus to the breath or the meditation object.
 Don’t fight your mind or thoughts.
 This will just make you feel frustrated.

-Imagine a cloud in the sky, stuff your thoughts into the cloud and send the cloud away, then bring your mind back to the object of meditation or to the breath.
+Imagine a cloud in the sky, stuff your thoughts into the cloud, and send the cloud away, then bring your mind back to the object of meditation or to the breath.
 Do this 1,000 times if needed.
-You will see that, after a while, the mind distractions come to an end.
+You will see that, after a while, the mental distractions come to an end.